Service charges

 You can find more information in the tenant rights and obligations included with your rents and service charge review letter.

-What does it mean if I am on an ‘Affordable Rent’?
+What does it mean if I’m on an ‘Affordable Rent’?

 If you receive Housing Benefit or Universal Credit, some service charges will be covered, whilst others are classed as ineligible and not covered, meaning you are responsible for paying these charges.
 Eligible charges are usually those which relate to services carried out in communal areas of the property, such as communal cleaning.
 Personal charges/services, such as individual heating, water and electricity would be classed as ineligible and wouldn’t be covered.

-If you would like further information on eligible and ineligible service charges, please contact us.
+If you would like further information on eligible and ineligible service charges, please contact us or your benefit provider.